jolocom/jolocom/README.md

 - Ask technical questions in the [jolocom-gitter](https://gitter.im/jolocom/SmartWallet)

+- All contributions to Jolocom are governed by our [Contributor Code of Conduct](https://github.com/jolocom/jolocom/blob/master/code-of-conduct).

 ### Report a Vulnerability

 What to do if you find a security flaw in Jolocom?